NACAC Advocacy in Action

 NACAC is continuously updating this page with opportunities to make your voice heard.
 If you have not already, NACAC encourages you to advocate on these urgent issues:

-Join NACAC, NAFSA, and the U.S. for Success Coalition in calling on Congress to press the State Department to act.
-When you reach out, share what is at stake at your institution and in your community.
+Join NACAC, NAFSA, and the U.S. for Success Coalition in calling on Congress to press the Department of State to act now.
+When you reach out, share how international students and scholars impact your institution and community and what’s at stake if they don’t arrive this fall.

 Tell Congress: International Students are Essential to America’s Safety, Economy, and Global Strength